-5.1 The three dimensions to sustainable development, as identified in the NPPF, are economic, social and environmental:
+5.1 The three dimensions to sustainable development, as identified in the NPPF 2019, are economic, social and environmental.
+In the 2019 update these are expressed as:

-• an economic role - contributing to building a strong, responsive and competitive economy, by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by identifying and coordinating development requirements, including the provision of infrastructure.
+• an economic objective - to help build a strong, responsive and competitive economy, by ensuring that sufficient land of the right types is available in the right places and at the right time to support growth, innovation and improved productivity; and by identifying and coordinating the provision of infrastructure.

-• a social role - supporting strong, vibrant and healthy communities, by providing the supply of housing required to meet the needs of present and future generations; and by creating a high quality built environment, with accessible local services that reflect the community's needs and support its health, social and cultural well-being; and
+• a social objective - to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering a well-designed and safe built environment, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being; and

-• an environmental role - contributing to protecting and enhancing our natural, built and historic environment; and, as part of this, helping to improve biodiversity, use natural resources prudently, minimise waste and pollution, and mitigate and adapt to climate change including moving to a low carbon economy.
+• an environmental objective - to contribute to protecting and enhancing our natural, built and historic environment; including making effective use of land, helping to improve biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including moving to a low carbon economy.

-5.2 Our policies address the need to support the members of our community, be they permanent residents, second home owners or visitors, by attempting to ensure that appropriate housing is available for all sectors and that houses are built that would be able to be used for any of the sectors as the need arises.
+5.2 Our policies address the need to support the members of our community, be they permanent residents, second home owners, tourists or visitors, by attempting to ensure that appropriate housing is available for all sectors and that houses are built that would be able to be used for any of the sectors as the need arises.
 We attempt, through policies 6 and 7 to encourage the rural business economy and to encourage people to work and live in the villages.
 This will minimise pollution and encourage low carbon emissions by reducing travelling and thus improving the conditions in which people live and work.
-The NPPF specifically mentions the essential need for a rural worker to live permanently at or near their place of work; this is also addressed in the Borough Core Strategy which wants people to have access to good quality housing, close to places of employment.
+The NPPF specifically encourages the essential need for a rural worker to live permanently at or near their place of work; this is also addressed in the Local Plan which wants people to have access to good quality housing, close to places of employment.
+Further improvement in broadband provision is needed in some parts.

 5.3 Policies 3 and 5 encourage support for our natural environment in gardens - aiding the retention, and attempting to halt the decline, of biodiversity.
 Small open spaces - our gardens - are as important to protect as the wide-open spaces in the National Parks.
-All policies contribute towards maintaining our built environment and widen the choice of high quality homes by ensuring that all houses are well designed and are of a style and size that suits all sectors and doesn't limit the provision of houses to high cost, large dwellings.
+All policies contribute towards maintaining our built environment and widen the choice of high-quality homes by ensuring that all houses are well designed and are of a style and size that suits all sectors and doesn't limit the provision of houses to high cost, large dwellings.
 This gives the required flexibility to adapt to change and provides a good standard for existing and future occupants.
 Policy 2 attempts to ensure that houses reflect high standards in design and architecture and that they are sensitive to the defining characteristics of the local area.